Next Generation Backscatter Communication: Systems, Techniques and Applications: Emerging BackCom Techniques

 \subsection{Full-Duplex BackCom}

-For future IoT, there would be billions of D2D links existing at the same time.
-Though information flow in RFID applications is usually uni-directional, message exchange between nodes is common in IoT.
-Thus, full-duplex communication can substantially reduce latency and interference, and improve the efficiency of spectrum utilization of the IoT-D2D links.
+For future IoT, there would be massive number of Tag-to-Reader links existing at the same time.
+Though information flow in RFID applications is usually uni-directional, message exchange between nodes is common in IoT. {Thus, full-duplex communication can substantially reduce the latency, and improve the efficiency of spectrum utilization of the IoT-Reader-to-Tag links.} {For BackCom full-duplexing, there is a performance tradeoff between the transmission and the reception of a full-duplex BackCom node.
+A smaller backscatter coefficient reduces the reflected signal power and thereby increases the received signal power, and vice versa.}

 There are two methods for implementing full-duplex BackCom.
-Both require a Reader to have a full-duplex antenna allowing simultaneous transmission and reception~\cite{Katti11}.
-Consider simultaneous forward and backward IT in a BackCom system having one pair of Reader and Tag.
-Leveraging prior knowledge of forward information, the Reader can cancel it in the backward IT signal and thereby retrieve the backward information.
-While this method supports symmetric bidirectional data rates, the other exploits the rate asymmetry in data transfer (Tag to Reader) and control signaling (Reader to Tag).
-Specifically, the signals have different frequencies and can be decoupled by filtering or averaging~\cite{WanchunBackCom}.
+Both require a Reader to have a full-duplex antenna allowing simultaneous transmission and reception~\cite{FullDuplexGuo}.
+Consider simultaneous forward and backward information transmission in a BackCom system having one pair of Reader and Tag.
+For the first method, by leveraging prior knowledge of forward information, the Reader can cancel it in the backward information transmission signal and thereby retrieve the backward information.
+This method supports symmetric bidirectional data rates.
+The other method exploits the rate asymmetry in data transfer (Tag to Reader) and control signaling (Reader to Tag).
+Specifically, the signals have different frequencies and can be decoupled by filtering or averaging, see~\cite{WanchunBackCom} and references therein.